 When it comes to grinding and polishing concrete, many of you may know that it can be done wet, or dry.
-But why the option?
-Is one better than the other?
+So is one better than the other?

 It is obvious that different circumstances require different actions and decisions, and different people have different preferences; but what factors contribute to those actions, decisions and preferences when it comes to Wet or Dry Concrete Polishing?

 This blog is going to take a closer look at each option and discuss when and why they might be used.

 The Wet process is the oldest way of grinding and polishing concrete.
 Many people prefer it for the simple reason that it has been around the longest, and they learned to grind and polish concrete using this method.

 The wet process uses water, which is relatively accessible.

 The water cools the diamond tooling by acting as a lubricant to reduce friction.
 Depending on the tooling you’re using, this can help extend the life of your tooling by reducing the possibility of melting the resin or having it glaze over.

 It also helps reduce dust exposure by wetting it down before it becomes airborne.
 This means that you are protected from breathing in the toxic dust particles, like Silica dust, that are exposed during the grinding process.